Special Student Relief (SSR)

 • Supporting documentation as evidence

 • If your SSR I-765 for off-campus employment application is approved, USCIS will issue an EAD (Employment Authorization Document) to you and you can work for the authorized dates per the allowances of your SSR.
+You may also be eligible for a half course load Reduced Course Load, but must discuss with the PDSO.
 If the application is denied, you will be notified by USCIS in writing.

 • Please inform ISS of the result of your USCIS application and, if approved, include a copy of your EAD and any accompanying approval notice.